 It is worth noting that the process of digesting proteins requires energy.
 This energy expenditure is not only attributed to the actual breakdown of proteins but also to the absorption, transportation, and utilization of amino acids throughout the body.

-See also How many calories does mtn dew have
+See also How many calories are burned in a gym session

 Understanding the science behind protein digestion enables us to optimize our dietary choices and create meals that provide the necessary nutrients for our bodies to thrive.
 Whether you’re a professional chef or a home cook, this knowledge empowers you to design flavorful and health-enhancing dishes.